 NRGU Short Volume

-MicroSectors U.S. Big Oil 3 Leveraged ETN (NRGU) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $144.6M, listed on AMEX, carrying a beta of -1.47 to the broader market.
-The notes are senior unsecured medium-term notes issued by Bank of Montreal with a return linked to a three times leveraged participation in the performance of the index, compounded daily, less a Daily Investor Fee, the Daily Financing Charge and, if applicable, the Redemption Fee Amount. public since 2025-02-20.
+MicroSectors U.S. Big Oil 3 Leveraged ETN (NRGU) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $155.5M, listed on AMEX, carrying a beta of -1.50 to the broader market.
+These senior, unsecured, medium-term notes, issued by Bank of Montreal, are designed to provide investors with a return equivalent to three times the daily performance of their underlying index, compounded daily. public since 2025-02-20.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.